Core Concepts

 How tokenizers work

-Modern LLMs use Byte Pair Encoding (BPE) or SentencePiece tokenizers trained on a large text corpus.
-Common words ("the", "is", "of") become single tokens.
-Rare words and technical terms are split into fragments: "tokenization" might become ["token", "ization"], and "GPT" stays as ["GPT"].
-Code identifiers, URLs, and non-English text are often less efficient - they use more tokens per character.
+Modern LLMs use Byte Pair Encoding (BPE), SentencePiece, or other subword tokenization algorithms trained on large text corpora.
+Common words like "the", "is", and "of" become single tokens.
+Rare words and technical terms split into fragments: "tokenization" might become ["token", "ization"].
+Code identifiers, URLs, and non-English text are often less efficient, consuming more tokens per character.

 Why token count matters

-API pricing is based on tokens, not characters or words.
+Most LLM APIs charge by token consumption, not by characters or words.
 Context windows are measured in tokens.
-Output length limits are in tokens.
-A rough rule: 1 token = ~0.75 words in English, or ~4 characters.
-Code and non-English text typically use more tokens per equivalent content.
+Output length limits are specified in tokens.
+A rough rule: 1 token approximately equals 0.75 words in English or 4 characters.
+Code and non-English text typically consume more tokens per equivalent content.

 Related terms